ampled-music/ampled-music.github.io/index.markdown

 ## Changing the Bylaws

-“This is a living document.
-Here is how these bylaws can change.”
+{%- include image_quotes.html image_source='assets/folk.jpg' quote='This is a living document.
+Here is how these bylaws can change.' -%}

 Prior to the first Board election, these Bylaws may be changed by approval of a majority of Initial Worker-Owners.